-This Water Plan plays an important role as a mechanism for us to engage further with our customers.
-This process will ensure that there is broad understanding and consensus across the region on the need for the investments proposed.
+This Water Plan played an important role as a mechanism for us to engage further with our customers.
+This process ensured that there was broad understanding and consensus across the region on the need for the investments proposed.

-We intend a comprehensive exercise to expose this Water Plan and the associated proposals to public comment:
+Coliban Water implemented a comprehensive exercise to expose a draft of this Water Plan and the associated proposals to public comment in August 2007:

-- the Plan will be presented to our customer consultative committees; - we have drafted a shorter brochure with a summary of the key elements for wide circulation to customers and interested stakeholders; - we have developed a media launch and pack to promote wide-scale exposure in the local press and media outlets; - we are proposing a series of information briefing sessions for community leaders and focus groups; - our website (www.coliban.com.aw) will provide access to the Water Plan and associated material including a spreadsheet to allow customers to calculate the impact of proposed price rises on their own bill.
+- the Plan was presented to our customer consultative committees; - we drafted a shorter brochure with a summary of the key elements for wide circulation to customers and interested stakeholders on request; - we developed a media launch and pack to promote wide-scale exposure in the local press and media outlets; - we held three information briefing sessions for community leaders, members of the public and interest groups.
+Originally five sessions were arranged, but two were cancelled due to lack of public interest; - we developed a comprehensive website package including - o a summary of the Water Plan - o a set of answers to frequently asked questions (FAQs); - an on-line pricing estimator to allow customers to calculate the probable impact of the proposed price rises on their own water bills;